Societies Registration Act, 1860: Closing of a registered society

-Provisions under the Act
+Provisions under the act

 Under Section 13 of the Societies Registration Act, 1860; a number of provisions relating to dissolution of a society and adjustments of its affairs are stated.
-It is stated that Any number not less than three-fifths of the members of any society may decide and determine that it shall be dissolved, and consequently it shall be dissolved without any delay, or at the time then agreed upon by the members, and all necessary steps are to be taken for the disposal and settlement of the property of the society, its claims and liabilities, according to the rules of the said society applicable thereto, if any were made at the time of the registration of the society and if not, then as the governing body shall find a convenient expedient, provided that, in the incident of any dispute or disagreement arising among the said governing body or the members of the society, the adjustment of its affairs shall be referred to the principal Court of original civil jurisdiction of the district in which the chief building of the society is situated and the Court shall make such order in the matter as it shall deem required by law and practically apt.
+It is stated that Any number not less than three-fifths of the members of any society may decide and determine that it shall be dissolved, and consequently it shall be dissolved without any delay, or at the time then agreed upon by the members, and all necessary steps are to be taken for the disposal and settlement of the property of the society, its claims and liabilities, according to the rules of the said society applicable thereto, if any were made at the time of the registration of the society and if not, then as the governing body shall find a convenient expedient, provided that, in the incident of any dispute or disagreement arising among the said governing body or the members of the society, the adjustment of its affairs shall be referred to the principal court of original civil jurisdiction of the district in which the chief building of the society is situated and the court shall make such order in the matter as it shall deem required by law and practically apt.
 The assent is necessarily required provided that no society shall be dissolved unless three-fifths of the members shall have expressed a wish for such dissolution by their votes delivered in person, or by proxy, at a general meeting convened for the purpose.
-There is also a concept of Government consent.
-It is provided in the aforesaid statute that whenever any Government is a member of, or a sponsor or contributor to, or otherwise interested in any society registered under this Act, such society shall not be dissolved without the consent of the Government of the State where the society was registered.
+There is also a concept of government consent.
+It is provided in the aforesaid statute that whenever any government is a member of, or a sponsor or contributor to, or otherwise interested in any society registered under this act, such society shall not be dissolved without the consent of the government of the state where the society was registered.
 There are also several state amendments given under this section.

-Dissolution of Society by Court
+Dissolution of society by a court

-As per the provisions of this act, on the application of the Registrar under section 13A or under section 24 or on an application made by not less than one- tenth of the members of a society registered under this Act, the Court of competent jurisdiction referred to in section 13 may make an order for the dissolution of the society on any of the following grounds, viz.
+As per the provisions of this act, on the application of the Registrar under section 13A or under section 24 or on an application made by not less than one- tenth of the members of a society registered under this act, a court of competent jurisdiction referred to in section 13 may make an order for the dissolution of the society on any of the following grounds, viz.